devpro/dotnet-webapi-all-automated/README.md

 ### How to setup an environment

+* Review `docker-compose.yml` to match your need (container registry, ASP.NET configuration from environment variables, reverse proxy)

-* Edit manually the host file of your system, to add the following line
+* Edit manually the host file of the system to add the following line

 ```ini
 127.0.0.1 webapi.localhost